Externship in Clinical Psychology

 Approximately 50-60% of externs time (10-12 hours/week) is spent in the provision of direct clinical services to adults, adolescents and/or children, within the Center for Anxiety’s standard outpatient, intensive outpatient programs (IOP), and dialectical behavior therapy (DBT) programs.
-Throughout the training year, externs conduct initial intake and diagnostic assessments using structured and semi-structured clinical interview methods, and provide individual outpatient and intensive outpatient psychotherapy to adults, adolescents and/or children.
-Additional opportunities may include co-leading DBT skills groups, co-leading OCD support groups, outreach efforts (e.g., organizing or delivering community lectures), and participating in our on-site research program.
-On average each week, externs can expect to conduct 1-2 intake assessments, carry a caseload of 6-8 individual therapy patients, collaborate with senior clinicians in order to provide adjunctive therapy on 1-2 IOP cases, and co-lead a DBT skills group for adults or adolescents.
+Throughout the training year, externs conduct initial intake and diagnostic assessments using structured and semi-structured clinical interview methods and provide individual outpatient and intensive outpatient psychotherapy to adults, adolescents and/or children.
+Additional opportunities may include co-leading DBT skills groups, co-leading OCD support groups, and outreach efforts (e.g., organizing or delivering community lectures).
+On average each week, externs can expect to conduct 1-2 intake assessments, carry a caseload of 6-8 individual therapy patients, collaborate with senior clinicians in order to provide adjunctive therapy on 1-2 IOP cases, and co-lead either an IOP DBT skills group, or a standard outpatient DBT skills group for adults or adolescents.

-Externs receive extensive support for the above activities including: One hour of individual supervision with a licensed clinical psychologist, one additional hour of individual supervision with a member of our multidisciplinary team, two hours of group supervision with a licensed clinical psychologist, and ad hoc consultation as needed with members of our supervisory and/or clinical administrative staff.
-Additionally, depending on scheduling and availability, externs are welcome to participate in our weekly didactics training program (two hours/week), case conferences, DBT consultation team meetings, and research meetings.
-Throughout the training year, there is an explicit focus on helping externs to build competency in evidence-based assessment and intervention (i.e., CBT/DBT).
+Externs receive extensive support for the above activities including: One hour of individual supervision with a licensed clinical psychologist, one hour of weekly rounds, DBT consultation team, and ad hoc consultation as needed with members of our supervisory and/or clinical administrative staff.
+Additionally, depending on scheduling and availability, externs are welcome to participate in our weekly didactics training program (two hours/week), and case conferences.
+Throughout the training year, there is an explicit focus on helping externs to build competency in evidence-based assessment and intervention (i.e., Cognitive Behavioral Therapy, Exposure and Response Prevention, Behavioral Activation, Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Parent Management training, and Parent-Child Interaction Therapy).
 More broadly, externs develop key skills in clinical consultation, case presentation, professional collaboration, and in utilizing clinical data to inform case conceptualization, treatment planning, and intervention.

 Externs who successfully complete our program are welcome to apply for our doctoral internship program in a subsequent training year.
 Externship placement will not impact opportunities for further training (internship or postdoctoral fellowship) at our site.